lvmgeo/GISPython/docs/helper_modules.rst

 RarHelper
 ---------
-Module is based on patoolib library witch needs external packeg (e.g. 7Zip) to be present for rar unpacking to work.
+Module is based on patoolib library which needs external package (e.g. 7Zip) to be present for rar unpacking to work.

 .. automodule:: GISPython.RarHelper
 	:members: